 I felt a pinch and a prick and came out of the drug store sporting my new gold posts.
 Immediately the guilt set in.
 What was I going to tell my parents?
 How would they react?
-My conscience forced me to make a phone call—an expensive act in a time period when the phone was reserved for emergencies and life and death situations.
+My conscience forced me to make a phone call—an expensive act in a time period when the phone was reserved for life and death situations.
 My father was gracious, heard my confession, and let me keep my adornments.

 If you buy a Hebrew servant, he is to serve you for six years.
 But in the seventh year, he shall go free, without paying anything.
 But if the servant declares, ‘I love my master and my wife and children and do not want to go free,’ then his master must take him before the judges.
 He shall take him to the door or the doorpost and pierce his ear with an awl.
 Then he will be his servant for life.
-The song went like this:

 Then Simeon blessed them and said to Mary, his mother: “This child is destined to cause the falling and rising of many in Israel, and to be a sign that will be spoken against, so that the thoughts of many hearts will be revealed.
 And a sword will pierce your own soul too.”Luke 2:34–35

 A sword will pierce your own soul too.
 Typically we think of this prophecy referring to the way Mary’s son would die.
-But as I have looked at Mary’s life, I find that there were piercings all along the way.
-Her plans were upended.
+But there were many other piercings along the way.
+Mary’s plans were upended.
 She was misunderstood.
 Her pregnancy was at risk.
 Her birthing circumstances were trying.
-She evacuated, became a refugee and made her home a in foreign country.
+She evacuated, became a refugee, and made her home in a foreign country.
 She felt the anxiety of a missing child.
 She was widowed at a young age.
 She had prodigal children.
 Her son offended others.
 She felt the pain of being rejected.
-And she watched her firstborn son die a gruesome death.In declaring herself a slave of the Lord?
+And she watched her firstborn son die a gruesome death.

+Are you a slave of the Lord?
 Read the words of the song above and decide your allegiance.

 Lord, as Mary did, I declare that I am your servant.
 You have set me free from sin and death and made me a slave to righteousness and life.
 I will serve no other God.
 Lord, I’m here to stay.
 Amen.